lederman/Prol_1D/README.md

 * There are ways to exploit analytical results to make the eigendecomposition faster.

 A more detailed discussion appears in the documentation of our "Prol" project.
+Although this is a preliminary example, if you experiment with this code and encounter scalibility issues either in run time or accuracy of small eigenvalues, please contact us for the scalable version.